-{¶39} The sentencing provisions outlined in R.C.
-4511.19 and R.C.
-2941.1413 clearly reflect the legislature's intent to create a penalty for an individual who has been convicted of or pleaded guilty to five or more OVI offenses within twenty years over and above the penalty imposed for the underlying OVI conviction itself.
-In recognition of and in deference to the judgment of the General Assembly and its intent in authorizing this type of punishment, and because Klembus has not demonstrated a deliberate discrimination where an unjustifiable basis had been applied in his case, I would therefore find that the application of the R.C.
-2941.1413 specification to R.C.
-4511.19 did not violate Klembus's equal protection rights or due process of the law.
+{¶45} The sentencing provisions outlined in R.C.
+4511.19 and 2941.1413 clearly reflect the legislature's intent to create a penalty for an individual who has been convicted of or pleaded guilty to five or more OVI offenses within twenty years over and above the penalty imposed for the underlying OVI conviction itself.
+Recognizing the sound judgment of the General Assembly, and in deference to its justifiable intent in authorizing this type of punishment, I would not find the penalty enhancement set forth in R.C.
+2941.1413 to be unconstitutional.